If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 That’s when the sh!t really hits the fan – ha!

-Our goal is to give you some tools and approaches you can turn to when your kiddo’s behavior (inevitably) becomes a bit… challenging.
+Our goal is to give you some tools and approaches you can turn to when your child’s behavior (inevitably) becomes a bit… challenging.
 And hopefully help you find some peace and calm in the process (or at least, maintain a tiny shred of your sanity—ha!).

 Technology and Parenting